TaitoUnited/taito-cli/docs/templates.md

 - Limit egress traffic in addition to ingress traffic, and monitor suspicious outbound connection attempts.
 - Limit Kubernetes network traffic with Kubernetes networking rules.
 - Limit Kubernetes namespace access with RBAC.
-- Require container images to by signed by trusted authorities.
+- Require container images to be signed by trusted authorities.
 - Use personal accounts for accessing databases to leave audit trail.
 - Reserve a separate IP address and load balancer for each domain or subdomain.
 - Prepare for high usage spikes with autoscaling and CDN.